dparker730/dparker730/README.md

 ### 🔭 Current Project
 **Detcoins** – A two-way marketplace for Marines to buy and sell unit merchandise.
-Built to solve a real problem I experienced firsthand.
+Built to streamine a process from vendor to customer.

 ### 🌱 Currently Learning
 - React & modern frontend patterns